 Let's imagine you wanted to buy an S&P 500 index fund.
 You could open an account directly with the mutual fund company or you could have your stockbroker buy shares through your brokerage account.
 The latter may charge you a commission on the shares, whereas the mutual fund company wouldn't for in-house funds.
 The fund allocates shareholder money to stocks based upon something known as market capitalization, in which your investment dollars are allocated proportionally toward the stocks with the higher overall market cap.

 Market capitalization equals the number of shares outstanding times the current share value.

 Whenever you buy additional shares of your mutual fund by sending a new check or having an electronic transfer made from your bank account, as well as when you have mutual fund distributions automatically reinvested into the fund, you are indirectly buying stocks.
 The shares you own of big corporations are every bit as real as if you held them directly in your brokerage account, there is just a legal intermediary between you that offers economies of scale and diversification.

 How to Buy Stock Through a 401(k) Plan

 Unless you have a self-directed 401(k) at a brokerage firm, you are almost assuredly going to have to choose from a slate of mutual funds chosen by your employer to get exposure to stocks, buying indirectly as if you were purchasing a mutual fund on your own.
-The human resource department can help you set up your account, get your share of the free matching money that may or may not be offered, and make sure contributions are allocated to the funds you think best fit your needs.
+The human resources department can help you set up your account, get your share of the free matching money that may or may not be offered, and make sure contributions are allocated to the funds you think best fits your needs.

 How to Buy Stock in an International Company